AtomicSponge/ppms/README.md

 Settings can be found in the file *settings.json*.
 One will be created automatically the first time the script is ran.

 #### Sample rate
 You can set the sample rate here.
 Defaults to 44100Hz.
+Value is a float.
 ```
-'sample_rate': 44100,
+'sample_rate': 44100.0,
 ```

 #### Keyboard events